WordPoints/wordpoints/src/readme.txt

 = Features =

-This plugin lets you create one or multiple types of points which you can use to reward your users by "hooking into" different user actions.
+This plugin lets you create one or multiple types of points which you can use to reward your users when certain events occur on your site.
 It also includes a Ranks component, which lets you create ranks for your users based on how many points they have.

 You can currently award points to users for:

 * Registration
 * Posts - You can be selective in which post types get awarded points, and award different amounts for different types.
-Points will automatically be removed when a post is deleted.
+Points will automatically be removed when a post is removed.
 * Comments - You can award points to a user when they leave a comment, and also to post authors when they receive a comment.
 As with posts, you can award different amounts for comments on different post types, and points will automatically be removed if you delete a user's comment or mark it as spam.
 * Visiting your site - You can award points to a user when they visit your site at least once in a time period; once per day, for example.